kyma-project/serverless/docs/contributor/configurability-of-serverless.md

 ## Dependencies

 There are other Kyma modules that are watched by Serverless Operator:
- - Eventing (soft dependency)
  - Telemetry (soft dependency)

-The Eventing and Telementry modules are not required to install Serverless module.
-If they are discovered they deliver default values for the Serverless configuration (for example, `publisherProxyEndpoint`, `otlpEnpoints`).
+The Telementry module is not required to install Serverless module.
+If it is identified, it may deliver default values for the trace endpoint in the Serverless configuration.
-The detected and used endpoints must be part of the Serverless CR status.
+The detected and used endpoints is a part of the Serverless CR status.

 ![deps](../assets/modular-serverless.drawio.svg)